MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

 If you can't upgrade all your servers by the end of support lifecycle deadline, the following options help protect applications and data during the upgrade transition:

 * Migrate existing Windows Server 2008 and 2008 R2 workloads as-is to Azure Virtual Machines (VMs).
-    * This migration to Azure automatically provides an additional three years of Extended Security Updates (ESU).
-There's no additional charge for ESU on top of Azure VM's cost, and there's no additional configuration required.
+    * This migration to Azure automatically provides an additional three years of extended security updates (ESU).
+There's no additional charge for extended security updates on top of Azure VM's cost, and there's no additional configuration required.
-* Purchase an ESU subscription for your servers and remain protected until you're ready to upgrade to a newer Windows Server version.
+* Purchase an extended security update subscription for your servers and remain protected until you're ready to upgrade to a newer Windows Server version.
-    * These ESUs are provided for up to three years after the end of support lifecycle date.
+    * These updates are provided for up to three years after the end of support lifecycle date.

 After the three year period of extended updates, there's no option for computers to receive additional updates.

-## What are Extended Security Updates for Windows Server?
+## What are extended security updates for Windows Server?

-Extended Security Updates (ESUs) for Windows Server include security updates and bulletins rated *critical* and *important*, for a maximum of three years after January 14, 2020.
-ESUs don't include the following:
+Extended security updates (ESUs) for Windows Server include security updates and bulletins rated *critical* and *important*, for a maximum of three years after January 14, 2020.
+Extended security updates don't include the following:

 * New features
 * Customer-requested non-security hotfixes